 If you want to make money from your WordPress.com site, you’ll need at least the Premium plan.

-Also, on the Free plan, WordPress.com will even display their own ads on your site, and you can’t disable them.
+Also, on the Free plan, WordPress.com will even display its own ads on your site, and you can’t disable them.

 It can be monetized in any way you want.
 There are no limitations whatsoever.
 Since WordPress.org is open-source software, you can install/enable/add whatever method of monetization you wish.

 - WordPress.org.
 You can do whatever you wish in terms of monetization when running WordPress.org software.

 If you haven’t been keeping track, here’s the summary:

 |Cost comparison||Starts at $4/mo (including the domain name)||Pricing depends on which hosting you’re using+domain name|

 |Setup process||Very easy, no technical skills needed||Easy, some technical skills are needed|